TimRoith/fau-math-thesis/README.md

 ## Working with fau-math-thesis
 Theres currently a short documentation in the making.
-This whole poject actually started as a LaTeX tutorial and we will try to provide a similiar one in the example file of this repo.
+This whole poject actually started as a LaTeX tutorial and we will try to provide a similiar one in a different repo.
 Here we use a rather unconventional format, which will be a didactic introduction to the class.
 # References
 # License
 License is MIT.
-We are aware of more specific solutions for LaTeX documents, but it is not clear yet, which license will enable students to use this template freely without losing the connection to its origin.
-If you have experience with this topic, feel free to suggest a bettersolutions.
+We are aware of more specific solutions for LaTeX documents, but not o their benefits.
+If you have experience with this topic, feel free to suggest a better solution.
 # ToDo
 This section is currently not maintained.